budlabs/bashbud/doc/04AA_templates.md

 A template consist of three parts:

-1. YAML front matter
+1. Comment area
-2. template body
+2. YAML front matter
-3. comment area
+3. Template body

 below is a simple template example: